C0deve/Carotte/.aiassistant/rules/CodingStyle.md

 •
 File Structure: Imports at the top, outside the namespace, sorted alphabetically (with System.* first).
 .
-use primary constructor if possible
+use primary constructor

+use collectin initializer

+use record, readonly preferably

+use expression body

+use immutability

 🏗️ 2.
 Framework Design Guidelines
 These guidelines focus on API consistency and usability for libraries: